Multiple southern California homes are engulfed by a fast-moving blaze as authorities urge evacuations - KESQ

 Multiple southern California homes are engulfed by a fast-moving blaze as authorities urge evacuations

-Multiple homes were seen ablaze in parts of the Laguna Hills neighborhood in Orange County, California, according to aerial footage from CNN affiliate KABC.
+Multiple homes were seen ablaze in parts of the Laguna Hills neighborhood in Orange County, California, Wednesday evening, according to aerial footage from CNN affiliate KABC — and authorities issued several evacuation orders as the fast-moving fire continued to spread.

 Images from KABC showed firefighters responding to the flames at multiple houses scattered across the neighborhood, specifically in the Aliso Woods Canyon area.